ldutoit/QC_Zoo_Workshop/remove_adapters.md

 The [online help](https://cutadapt.readthedocs.io/) is also excellent.

 Let's trim one file first to see if we are able to remove the adapter before doing this on all the files at once.
-We'llremove the adapter as well as low quality read (i.e. quality below 20) and reads that are shorter than 50bp after adapter trimming
+We'll remove the adapter as well as low quality read (i.e. quality below 20) and reads that are shorter than 50bp after adapter trimming

 ```
 cutadapt -a CTGCAAGATCGGAAGAGC -q 20 -m 50  raw_data/WK-01.fastq.gz  -o trimmed/WK-01.fastq